 One of our favorite things about the experience at Lindsay Walden Photography is our fabulous hair and makeup artist, Victoria Pepen.
 Victoria is exceptional at her profession and does an amazing job pampering our sweet clients and making sure they feel like a million dollars.
 And she is just a wonderful human being.
+I love her beauty tips.
+Last time she advised me to find out more about LA Beauty and I absolutely love its products.
 We are so pleased to share this informative and helpful article Victoria wrote for our clients with makeup and skin care tips for moms with newborns and during your pregnancy.

 “Hi new mama or soon to be new mama!
 Whether you have a newborn, or are in the last stages of pregnancy, I’m sure you are SO tired.
 And when you are exhausted, the last thing you usually think about is taking time for yourself or putting on makeup.
 So, keeping that in mind, I want to give you simple makeup and skin care tips that are realistic for this season, but also help you feel your best!